JWPedia/JWPedia/README.md

 Hello world!

-I am Jiwon, an undergraduate student at the University of Rochester studying B.S. in Computer Science.
+I am Jiwon, a Computer Science student at University of Rochester.
 You can't find me on social media.
-Instead, check out my [personal website](https://jwpedia.com/about/) for more information.
+Check out my [personal website](https://jwpedia.com/about/) instead for more information.